Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             cutoff for prediction.
 Ex: if the input is 0,0,0,50,10 and --tss_files is not provided, 10 will be the general cutoff for prediction.
-Default is 0,0,0,40,20 and each number is separated by comma.
+Default is 0,0,0,40,20 and each number is separated by commas.
       --run_intergenic_notex_coverage RUN_INTERGENIC_NOTEX_COVERAGE, -in RUN_INTERGENIC_NOTEX_COVERAGE
                             The meaning is the same as
                             --run_intergenic_tex_coverage.
 This value is for TEX-
                             libraries.
-Default is 0,0,0,30,10 and each number is separated by comma.
+Default is 0,0,0,30,10 and each number is separated by commas.
       --run_intergenic_fragmented_coverage RUN_INTERGENIC_FRAGMENTED_COVERAGE, -if RUN_INTERGENIC_FRAGMENTED_COVERAGE
                             The meaning is the same as
                             --run_intergenic_tex_coverage.
 This value is for
                             fragmented (or conventional) libraries.
 Default is
-                            400,200,0,50,20 and each number is separated by comma.
+                            400,200,0,50,20 and each number is separated by commas.
       --run_break_transcript RUN_BREAK_TRANSCRIPT, -ib RUN_BREAK_TRANSCRIPT
                             Several primary/secondary TSSs are associated with
                             transcripts which has no CDSs/tRNA/rRNA inside